Create GCP Chronicle Detection Rules

 Restrict rule evaluation to specific log types

-Organizations with multiple data sources often limit which logs a rule can access for compliance or performance optimization.
+Organizations with multiple data sources often need to limit which logs a rule can access, either for compliance or to optimize performance.

 import * as pulumi from "@pulumi/pulumi";